It has been a strange year. As lockdown descended, our streets emptied, our museums closed, and our way of life changed.

 - We welcome an elbow bump, foot tap, bow, or similar, but are not shaking hands

-- Face coverings are currently required inside our Museums: we ask all attendees that are able to do so to please bring and wear a mask
+- Face coverings are requested inside our Museums: we ask all attendees that are able to do so to please bring and wear a mask

-If you have an event booked with us that is unable to take place due to Covid-19 restrictions, we are happy to reschedule to a later date or provide a full refund.
+If you have an event booked with us that is unable to take place due to Covid-19 restrictions, we are happy to reschedule to a later date or provide a refund.
+Get in touch with us to find out your options.

 Royal Museums Greenwich has continually monitored the situation of Covid-19 and taken strict hygiene measures to ensure the safety of employees, staff, and visitors.
 These measures include: